xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 give him the benefit of the doubt and assume that  he  had a good reason for changing the rules the second time around!

-Needless to say, it's an easy thing to accomodate either point of view as we design a language, so this one is strictly a matter of personal preference.
+Needless to say, it's an easy thing to accommodate either point of view as we design a language, so this one is strictly a matter of personal preference.
 Do it whichever way you like best.